gatling/frontline-doc/content/reference/current/installation/injectors/index.md

 ### Network

-The hosts running Gatling injectors must be reachable from FrontLine:
+The hosts running Gatling injectors must be reachable from Gatling Enterprise:

 * over SSH (port 22)
 * over HTTP, on port 9999 (by default, configurable in frontline.conf)